Manufacturing Companies That Sponsor J-1 Visas

 Is the J-1 a good option for manufacturers who can't win H-1B lottery spots?

 It's a practical alternative for bringing in international talent without lottery risk.
-The J-1 doesn't require an H-1B cap slot and can begin any time of year, not just October.
+The J-1 doesn't require an H-1B visa cap slot and can begin any time of year, not just October.
 The trade-off is the program's training focus and fixed duration, which makes it better suited for skills development than permanent hiring.

 What happens at the end of a J-1 manufacturing training program?